'NatGeo Resolution' in Antarctica, photo: Lindblad Expeditions/Sarah Culler.

 Våge continues:

 "Environment and safety are closely connected.
 There are several rules and regulations for the design and construction of any ship.
-For a polar exploration cruise vessel that is intended for operations in desolated areas, a few extra issues must be kept in mind.
-The Polar code and the Safe Return to Port regulation set requirements to enhance safety to protect both the vessel, everybody onboard and the environment.
-The 'National Geographic Endurance', as the first passenger vessel, meets the Polar Class (5) ice strengthening regulation.
-This increases the safety, and the season can be expanded by entering the polar areas earlier in the spring when the nature is on its most beautiful."
+For a polar exploration cruise vessel intended for operations in desolate areas, a few extra issues must be kept in mind.
+The Polar Code and the Safe Return to Port regulation set requirements to enhance safety and protect the vessel, everybody onboard, and the environment.
+As the first passenger vessel, the 'National Geographic Endurance' meets the Polar Class (5) ice strengthening regulation.
+This increases the safety, and the season can be expanded by entering the polar areas earlier in the spring when nature is most beautiful."

-"Two separate engine rooms and a double propulsion system is a part of the required enhanced safety.
-In addition, the two rotating propulsion units improve manoeuvrability, which is particularly important in ice infested waters.
-And due to potential long voyages, fuel and provision capacities are large and make the vessel capable to operate for about 40 days without new supplies."
+"Two separate engine rooms and a double propulsion system are a part of the required enhanced safety.
+In addition, the two rotating propulsion units improve manoeuvrability, which is particularly important in ice-infested waters.
+And due to potential long voyages, fuel and provision capacities are large and make the vessel capable of operating for about 40 days without new supplies."

 NG Endurance as seen from port side aft, photo: Uavpic.com.